andrewgurung/ScopeAndClosures/what-is-scope.md

 ## Errors

-1. RHS error: Couldn't find RHS reference for 'b' in any scope
+1. Reference Error (RHS): Couldn't find RHS reference for 'b' in any scope

   ```js
   function foo(a) {